-- 1. D.C.M. & Alternate D.C.M. nominees have at least four years of sobriety. - 2.
-Other District Office nominees have at least two years of sobriety.
+- 1. D.C.M. & Alternate D.C.M. nominees have at least four years of sobriety and experience as a GSR Or other district position. - 2.
+Other District Office nominees have the suggested time of sobriety.
 Secretary nominees should have some note taking ability.
 Treasurer nominee should have some experience as a Group Treasurer.